 An organization URL determines the web address of the organization.

-The Anchor Outlook add-in is an application that can be installed and registered on a Windows machine that is currently hosting Microsoft Outlook.
+The X360Sync Outlook add-in is an application that can be installed and registered on a Windows machine that is currently hosting Microsoft Outlook.
 After it is registered, the Outlook add-in allows users to generate and email share links—rather than standard attachments—to files and folders of any size directly from within a Microsoft Outlook application.
 With this feature, users can share links to synced items, as well as local content, without leaving their email platform.

 Pause Sync feature